bbecker-inlogik/vagrant_demo/readme Setup.txt

 VirtualBox	virtualbox.org
 Vagrant		vagrantup.com

-or use chocolatey.org
+in the spirit of automation use chocolatey.org
 ------------------------
 Run commands from website in admin cmd or admin Powershell to install chocolatey

-restart cmd or powershell
-from cmd or powershell run choco /? for a list of functions run cinst vagrant virtualbox tortoisegit
+restart cmd or powershell (path needs to be refreshed) from cmd or powershell run choco /? for a list of functions run cinst vagrant virtualbox
  - cinst is shorthand for choco install

 Also need ssh and rsync